arshhdeepbrar/ABAssignment3/README.md

 Open the project in file explorer where you cloned the repository.
 Right-click the index.html file and open in any browser to view the site.

-# License
+# Copyright and License

-This project is licensed under the MIT License attached under LICENSE.md file.
+This project is licensed under the MIT License (the "License" file attached at the root).
+You may not use this software except in compliance with the License.

 It is a permissive license that allows the person to obtain a copy of the software with right to use under the condition to include the copyright notice in all the copies.

-Permissions:
- Commercial use
- Modification
- Distribution
- Private use
+View the license to get more information about permissions and limitations under the License.